sukaizer/Mobipic/README.md

 #### Project information

-We used version 15 and 16 of Java/Fx and the last version of SceneBuilder
+We used version 15 then 16 of Java/Fx, and the last version of SceneBuilder